W. B. Yeats: Maud Gonne

 Gonne's marriage to MacBride was a disaster.
 This pleased Yeats, as Gonne began to visit him in London.
 After the birth of her son, Seán MacBride, in 1904, Gonne and MacBride agreed to end the marriage, although they were unable to agree on the child's welfare.
 Despite the use of intermediaries, a divorce case ensued in Paris in 1905.
 Gonne made a series of allegations against her husband with Yeats as her main 'second', though he did not attend court or travel to France.
 A divorce was not granted, for the only accusation that held up in court was that MacBride had been drunk once during the marriage.
 A separation was granted, with Gonne having custody of the baby and MacBride having visiting rights.

 In 1895, Yeats moved into number 5 Woburn Walk and resided there until 1919.

 Yeats's friendship with Gonne ended, yet, in Paris in 1908, they finally consummated their relationship.
 "The long years of fidelity rewarded at last" was how another of his lovers described the event.
 Yeats was less sentimental and later remarked that "the tragedy of sexual intercourse is the perpetual virginity of the soul."
 The relationship did not develop into a new phase after their night together, and soon afterwards Gonne wrote to the poet indicating that despite the physical consummation, they could not continue as they had been: "I have prayed so hard to have all earthly desire taken from my love for you and dearest, loving you as I do, I have prayed and I am praying still that the bodily desire for me may be taken from you too."
 By January 1909, Gonne was sending Yeats letters praising the advantage given to artists who abstain from sex.
-Nearly twenty years later, Yeats recalled the night with Gonne in his poem "A Man Young and Old":
+Nearly twenty years later, Yeats recalled their night in Helenic terms in "A Man Young and Old":